tjmehta/amqplib-rpc/README.md

 # Usage
 ## request
 Make an rpc request, publish a message to an rpc queue.
-Automatically creates a channel, queue, correlationId, and sets up `properties.replyTo` and `properties.correlationId`
+Creates a channel, queue, correlationId, and sets up `properties.replyTo` and `properties.correlationId` on request message.
 ```js
 /**
   * @param  {AmqplibConnection}   connection     rabbitmq connection